Spanning Tree Autoregressive Visual Generation: Related Work

-\paragraph{Bidirectional Context for Visual Generation} A line of research has been conducted to accommodate the bidirectional context for visual generation.
-One research direction is introducing bidirectional transformers for masked token prediction~\cite{chang2022maskgit}, diffusion models~\cite{ho2020denoising, bao2023all, peebles2023scalable}, or mimicking AR models with a diffusion loss~\cite{li2025autoregressive}, but often shows less efficiency than the causal AR model in scaling behavior~\cite{liu2024elucidating, kilian2024computational}.
-Another approach decouples spatial prediction of images in AR visual modeling and introduces a dedicated transformer architecture~\cite{lee2022autoregressive, tian2024visual}, but this limits the extension to early-fusion multimodal models.
-The other approach exposes bidirectional contexts to AR models by applying random permutation to the sequence order~\cite{chen2020generative} and providing the conditions for next token position through position instruction tokens~\cite{pang2025randar}, additional positional embeddings~\cite{yu2025randomized, pannatier2024sigma}, or multi-stream attention mechanisms~\cite{yang2019xlnet, li2025autoregressive}, but commonly trade either sampling performance or flexibility in sequence order at inference.
-As an extension of the last approach, we introduce a method that enhances the trade-off between performance and flexibility while preserving the causal AR Transformer architecture.
+A line of research has been conducted to address the bidirectional dependency between image patches in visual generation.
+One research direction is to directly introduce bidirectional transformers for masked token prediction~\cite{chang2022maskgit}, diffusion models~\cite{ho2020denoising, bao2023all, peebles2023scalable}, or to mimic AR models with diffusion loss~\cite{li2025autoregressive}.
+However, they often show less efficiency than the AR models in scaling behavior~\cite{liu2024elucidating, kilian2024computational}.
+Another approach decouples spatial prediction in AR visual modeling and introduces a dedicated transformer architecture~\cite{lee2022autoregressive, tian2024visual, ren2024flowar, liu2025detailflow, roheda2026cart}, but this can limit the simplicity of extension to early-fusion multimodal models.
+The other approach exposes AR models by applying random permutation to the sequence order~\cite{chen2020generative} and providing the conditions for next-token position through position instruction tokens~\cite{pang2025randar}, additional positional embeddings~\cite{yu2025randomized, pannatier2024sigma}, or multi-stream attention mechanisms~\cite{yang2019xlnet, li2025autoregressive}, but commonly trade either sampling performance or flexibility in sequence order at inference time.
+As an extension of the last approach, we investigate how to extend the trade-off frontier between performance and flexibility while preserving the Decoder-only Transformer architecture.